-Tom Makin focuses his practice on patent litigation, both in federal court and before the International Trade Commission.
-He also manages significant inter partes proceedings before the U.S. Patent and Trademark Office incident to, or in lieu of, litigation.
-And, he counsels clients on a broad spectrum of patent issues, including infringement, invalidity, and unenforceability; the relative value of patents in specific technical fields; and licensing issues, including in the context of bankruptcy.
+Tom Makin focuses his practice on patent litigation, in federal court and before the International Trade Commission.
+He also participates in patent review proceedings before the Patent and Trademark Office, and counsels clients regarding both substantive patent law and patent valuation and licensing issues.

-Mr. Makin has represented both plaintiffs and defendants in patent cases involving a wide range of technologies, including automotive and aircraft safety and propulsion systems; smartphones and telematics systems; e-commerce applications; imaging and video systems, including cameras, displays, and medical devices; and semiconductor fabrication and circuitry.
+Mr. Makin represents plaintiffs and defendants across a wide range of technological fields: vehicular safety and propulsion systems, LEDs, smartphone applications, rechargeable batteries, imaging systems, medical devices, and semiconductor fabrication and circuitry.

-- Elpida (subsidiary of Micron Technology) in an eight-patent semiconductor memory litigation involving district actions and an ITC investigation, which was successfully settled after summary determination briefing and prior to a hearing.
+- Mr. Makin represented Elpida (a Micron subsidiary) in an 8 patent semiconductor litigation involving district court actions and an ITC investigation.
+Elpida achieved a successful settlement after summary determination briefing.
 Intellectual Ventures v.
 Elpida et al. (D. Del., W.D.
 Wash., ITC)

 - Mr. Makin represented Toyota in a litigation relating to vehicle telematics, and Airbus in a litigation relating to fuel tank inerting systems.
 The clients were granted stays pending inter partes reexamination.
 All asserted claims, in both litigations, stand rejected, pending appeal.
 Fernandez v.
 Toyota (C.D.
 Cal.); Firepass v Airbus (E.D.N.Y.)